heyajohnny/node-red-configurable-ping/README.md

-# node-red-contrib-advanced-ping
+# node-red-configurable-ping

 A <a href="http://nodered.org" target="_new">Node-RED</a> node which takes input and pings a remote server.

-This is a modification of the [node-red-node-ping](https://github.com/node-red/node-red-nodes/tree/master/io/ping) node.
-Difference is that this node **will perform a ping when it recieves input** where the node-red-node-ping node performs pings on a set interval.
-You may also programmatically pass ping settings to this node.
-For periodical checks, wire an inject node to this ping node.
+This is a modification of the [node-red-contrib-advanced-ping](https://github.com/emiloberg/node-red-contrib-advanced-ping) node.
+Difference is that the timeout and the number of requests is configurable.

 ## Install

 Run the following command in the root directory of your Node-RED install

-    npm install node-red-contrib-advanced-ping
+    npm install node-red-configurable-ping

 ## Usage